git4humans/git4humans/README.md

 git commit -m "fix save message"
 ```

-Using **Git for Humans**, the above scenarios can be done in a more succinct way (and let it guide you in an interactive friendly way):
+Using **Git for Humans**, the above scenarios can be done in a more succinct way (and let the tool guide you in a more friendly & interactive way):

 ```shell
 gt start